Joshua Morrow

-Joshua Jacob Morrow (born February 8, 1974) is an American actor.
+Joshua Jacob Morrow (born February 8, 1974) is an American television actor and musician.
 In 1994, he began his career when he was cast in the role of Nicholas Newman on The Young and the Restless.
 In 1998, he joined the soul-pop group 3Deep; the group disbanded in 2001.

 Career

 Morrow has portrayed the character Nicholas Newman on The Young and the Restless since 1994.
 Early in his career, he formed the musical group 3Deep with Eddie Cibrian, his best friend and former co-star on Y&R, and CJ Huyer.

 Personal life

 Morrow plays on the World Poker Tour in the Hollywood Home Games for The V Foundation for Cancer Research charity.
-On August 4, 2001, Morrow married Tobe Keeney.
-Together, the pair have four children: three boys and one girl.
+On August 4, 2001, Morrow married October "Tobe" Keeney.
+Together, the pair have four children: three boys, Cooper Jacob, born September 27, 2002; Crew James, born May 27, 2005 and Cash Joshua, born April 21, 2008, and one girl, Charlie Jo, born on October 30th, 2012.